feldera/feldera/docs/sql/udf.md

 a standard convention for Rust), dictated by the default SQL capitalization rules.

-There is no type casting or type inference performed for the function arguments in the SQL program.
+Currently there is no type casting or type inference performed for the function arguments in the SQL program.
 For example, a call such as `CONTAINS_NUMBER('2010-10-20', '5')` will fail at SQL compilation time because the first argument has type `CHAR(8)` instead of `VARCHAR`, and the second argument has type `CHAR(1)` instead of `INTEGER`.